gasduster99/sppComp/try1/try1_2.md

-The difficulties associated with the existing ad-hoc approach are magnified by an increase in the number of sampling strata over time, specifically the number of “market categories,” into which fishermen and dealers sort their catch (Figure 1, Bottom).
+The difficulties associated with the existing ad-hoc approach are magnified by an increase in the number of sampling strata over time, specifically the number of market categories, into which fishermen and dealers sort their catch (Figure 1, Bottom).
 The increase in the number of market categories (sampling strata) has not been matched by increases in sampling effort, resulting in a decline in the average number of samples per stratum (Figure 1,